accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/audiodescription-synchronisee-media-temporel.md

 title: Audio description (time-based media)
 ---

 Narration added (via a sound file) to an audio track to describe important visual details that cannot be understood from the main audio track alone.
-The audio description must be synchronised with the time-based media by an application device linked to the player itself or provided by the developer, for example with JavaScript.
+The audio description must be synchronised with the time-based media by a feature of the player itself or provided by the developer, for example with JavaScript.

 Note 1: the audio description of a video provides information about actions, characters, scene changes, on-screen text and other visual content.